 Financial Planning Program

-Molloy College offers two programs that are registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board) as acceptable education to sit for the CFPTM Certification Examination:
+Molloy College offers three programs that are registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board) as acceptable education to sit for the CFPTM Certification Examination:

 Why Financial Planning?
 The demand for a financial generalist who is versed in certificates of deposit, arranging a loan, giving sound tax advice and guiding your investments, has lead to the development of a new profession - the financial planner.